afeklab/processpbm/README.md

 Upon using the `process.py`, you need to report:

-1. Raw probes' fluorescent intensity is `i (i.e., report which column in the GPRs is chosen to represent the signal).
+1. which column in the GPRs is chosen to represent the signal (determined by `i`).

-2. Different scans were combined using the Masliner functionality in Berger et al. (2009) with `ll` and `lh` values (i.e., write the values of the `ll` and `lh` values).
+2. "different scans were combined using the Masliner functionality in Berger et al. (2009) with `ll` and `lh` values" (i.e., write the values of the `ll` and `lh` values).

-3. Spatial correlation was removed by applying a moving radius `r` (write the radius values) window and multiplying each probe by the global to local median intensity ratio (excluding control probes from calculations).
+3. "spatial correlation was removed by applying a moving window of radius `r` probes (write the radius values) to calculate the local median and subsequently, multiplying each probe value by the global to local median intensity ratio (excluding control probes from calculations)".

 Of course, if you did not use Masliner, exclude 2. from the report.
 If you did not use normalization, exclude 3. from your report.